Worried About a Recession? How to Prepare and Protect Your Finances

 Recessions don’t happen often, so the first instinct might be to panic when there’s the threat of one.

-A recession is a period of significant economic decline that lasts for at least two consecutive quarters.
+A recession is a period of significant economic decline that is typically defined as lasting for at least two consecutive quarters.

 This decline affects various economic factors such as income, employment, retail sales, and manufacturing.
 Recessions also have a negative impact on the gross domestic product (GDP) growth rate, which refers to the market value of goods and services.